- Tortoises are primarily herbivorous, meaning they eat plant matter rather than other animals.

 Tortoises are land-dwelling reptiles that are often confused for their cousins, the turtle.
 The differences are that the tortoise tends to have a domed shell, lives exclusively on land, and has feet shaped like elephants’ instead of webbed feet.
 As slow-moving reptiles, these creatures are not capable of hunting down a meal.
 What do tortoises eat?

-Discover the various foods that tortoises eat in the wild and captivity!
+Discover the various foods that tortoises eat in the wild and in captivity!
 These interesting reptiles consume an array of foods.

 What Foods Do Tortoises Eat?